calmiLovesAI/TensorFlow2.0_Image_Classification/README.md

-# TensorFlow2.0_Image_Classification
+# TensorFlow2.0_Image_Classification(include AlexNet and VGGNet)
-The classification of images with TensorFlow_2.0
+This project uses TensorFlow2.0 for image classification tasks.

 ## How to use
 ### Requirements